kyma-project/istio/docs/contributor/adr/0018-restarter-component.md

 sustained average never exceeds `r`.
 This ceiling applies per controller; a single shared limiter can be passed to all controllers if a global cap across workload kinds is required.

-To tackle memory issues, the manager will configure a cache transform on the watched workload types. controller-runtime's cache supports a `TransformFunc` that is applied to every object before it is stored in the informer cache.
+To tackle memory issues, the manager configures a cache transform on the watched workload types. controller-runtime's cache supports a `TransformFunc` that is applied to every object before it is stored in the informer cache.
 By setting a `TransformFunc` on each `ByObject` entry (or globally via `DefaultTransform`), the restarter can strip fields that are never used in predicate evaluation — such as `managedFields`, `ownerReferences`, and the full pod spec — before the object is committed to memory.

-The transform function will retain only the fields required for predicate evaluation.
+The transform function retains only the fields required for predicate evaluation.
 If any of the predicates require additional fields, they must be added to the transform function.

 **controller-runtime** provides `cache.TransformStripManagedFields()` as a built-in helper that removes `managedFields`